eppdyl/cathode-database/README.md

 ## Assembling the database
 The database is assembled with the scripts in the folder ''assemble_data''.
-It creates a portable .hdf5 that can be loaded straight into the Python Pandas library.
+It creates a portable HDF5 file that can be loaded straight into a Pandas dataframe.
 Default usage:
 ```bash
 python3 make_hdf5_database.py